mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 90 - Implementative Callback Events/readme.md

 // handlePageChange is coupled with what you decide to do
 // instead of what really happened
 //
-// We cannot reuse this kind of callback
+// You cannot reuse this kind of callback
 ```

 ## Right